axew3/phpBB-image-attachments-rotation/README.md

 For jpg/jpeg, gif and png attachments files.

 ## Update/install:

-If updating, disable 1.0.0 and delete data into ACP Extensions Manager
+If updating, disable the old version and delete data into ACP Extensions Manager

 Upload and copy or overwrite all files as above explained